aboyker/semi-supervised-dbn/README.md

 ## Methodology

 The idea is to train a deep beelief network whose weights correspond to the weights of a multi-layer perceptron.
 We use the weights learnt by the DBN to initialize the MLP and train it on a very small data set.
+We use the architecture 500 - 500 - 2000, which is known to work well for this problem.
+This means that the DBN has an input layer of 784 dimensions (28*28, the size of the MNIST images) and three hidden layers of size 500 - 500 - 2000.
+The multi-layer perceptron has an 784-dimensional input layer and hidden layers of size 500 - 500 - 2000 as well.
+Its output layer is of size 10 (ten digits of the MNIST data set).

 We performed the following steps: